 In this course, students apply hair coloring and hair lightening techniques.
 Topics include consultation, hair analysis, skin test and procedures and applications of all classifications of hair coloring and lightening.
 Upon completion, the student will be able to perform procedures for hair coloring and hair lightening.
 This is a CORE course.
 Note: There is an approved standardized plan-of-instruction for this course.
-Credits: 3 Prerequisites: As required by college.

-Co-Requisites: COS 115 - Hair Coloring Theory.
+COS 115 - Hair Coloring Theory.